 “You make me feel…” is one of the phrases that, as a marriage therapist, I cringe when I hear.
 And I hear it far too often—not because I'm working with bad people, but because most people are unaware that, “You make me feel…” invites hurt feelings and arguments.

-Why does the phrase "You make me feel ..." consistently get discussion of feelings off to a bad start?
-Here are 5 reasons why—and why replacing it with "I feel..." is worth the effort.
+Why does the phrase "You make me feel ..." consistently get a discussion of feelings off to a bad start?
+Here are five reasons why—and why replacing it with "I feel..." is worth the effort.

 1. “You make me feel…” comes across as an accusation or a statement of blame—not a statement of your feelings.

 Statements of feelings, and especially of vulnerable feelings like sad, confused, or anxious, invite empathy from most listeners.
 Accusations, by contrast, are off-putting, inviting defensiveness and antagonism.